 (2) A legally qualified registrar must send a copy of any order made on determining an appeal to the primary court registrar together with a copy of the judgment given on appeal and the reasons for it.

-[Rule 60 amended in Gazette 31 Jul 2007 p.
+[Rule 60 amended: Gazette 31 Jul 2007 p.
 3819.]

 61A.
 Return of security for costs deposit